About

 Families Affected by Offending

 Prisoners' Family Services: Operating in 8 prison locations across Norfolk, Suffolk and Essex, these services create welcoming, child-friendly environments, reduce stigma and offer emotional support to families.
-Contracted by the Justice Department.

-Probation Family Services: Helping maintain family connections post-sentence, to support rehabilitation and emotional recovery.
+Probation Family Services: Helping maintain family connections post-sentence to support rehabilitation and emotional recovery.

 Breaking Barriers: One-to-one counselling for children impacted by parental imprisonment, focusing on emotional regulation, improved confidence, and school engagement.